ektiders/a/_pages/about.md

 ### 🏃‍♂️ Running

-> "Running from your problems won't make you skinny."
+> Running from your problems won't make you skinny.
 _Some of my notable performances:_

 - Dhaka 25K [2025] (61st of 970)